jovansgit/Amazon_Vine_Analysis/README.md

 ## Summary:
 ### Is there any positivity bias for reviews in the Vine program?
 * Yes we can see some positivity bias for reviews in the Vine program.
-We see an 11.71% increase in reviews that are part of the Vine program
+We see an 11.71% increase in five star reviews that are part of the Vine program

 ### Additional analysis that I could perform to support this?
 * In addition to the analsis we conducted I would like to perform some NLP, in particular some seniment analysis to confirm that the review body aligns with the score provided.